 Model specification is the process of determining which independent variables to include and exclude from a regression equation.
 How do you choose the best regression model?
-The world is complicated, and trying to explain it with a small sample doesn’t help.
-In this post, I’ll show you how to select the correct model.
+The world is complicated and trying to explain it with a small sample doesn’t help.
+In this post, I’ll show you how to decide on the model.
 I’ll cover statistical methods, difficulties that can arise, and provide practical suggestions for selecting your model.
 Often, the variable selection process is a mixture of statistics, theory, and practical knowledge.

-The need for model selection often begins when a researcher wants to mathematically define the relationship between independent variables and the dependent variable.
+The need to decide on a model often begins when a researcher wants to mathematically define the relationship between independent variables and the dependent variable.
 Typically, investigators measure many variables but include only some in the model.
 Analysts try to exclude independent variables that are not related and include only those that have an actual relationship with the dependent variable.
 During the specification process, the analysts typically try different combinations of variables and various forms of the model.
 For example, they can try different terms that explain interactions between variables and curvature in the data.
 During this process, analysts need to avoid a misspecification error.

 The analysts need to reach a Goldilocks balance by including the correct number of independent variables in the regression equation.